browserengineering/book/book/scheduling.md

 the thread calling `join` until the other thread completes.
 This way your `load` method can block until all network requests are complete.

-*Networking thread*: If you want an additional challenge, try this: real browsers usually have a separate thread for networking (and other I/O).
+*Networking thread*: Real browsers usually have a separate thread for networking (and other I/O).
 Tasks are added to this thread in a similar fashion to the main thread.
 Implement a third *networking* thread and put all networking tasks on it.

 *Fine-grained dirty bits*: at the moment, the browser always re-runs the entire rendering pipeline if anything changed.
 For example, it